taolicd/taolicd.github.io/_posts/2023-03-26-cloudcertification.md

 You need to budget two types of cost:

-* You pay a fee to register for cloud certification exams.
+* You pay an exam fee for cloud certification.
 For AWS, the exams cost 100 for entry level, 150 for mid level, and 300 for pro level.
-The good news after you pass one exam, you get a 50% off discount code for the next exam.
+The good news is, after you pass one exam, you get a 50% off discount code for the next exam.

-* Many free resources are available especially for entry and mid level exams.
-You may choose to buy online courses, which may cost from 10 dollars to hundreds of dollars.
-I will share details on the study resources below.
+* Many free resources are available for entry and mid level exams.
+You may choose to buy online recorded courses, which may cost from 10 dollars to hundreds of dollars.
+See details on the study resources below.

 ### Resources for AWS Cloud Practitioner exam

-Estimated preparation time for newbies: from 1 week to 4 weeks.
+* Estimated preparation time for newbies: from 1 week to 4 weeks.

   It took me 2.5 weeks intensive study to pass the exam.
 If you can get 70-80% of the practice questions correct, you are ready for the test.

 **Free resources**